 Check your schedule.
 Make sure that your open day isn’t during a particularly busy school period, such as exam time and big sports tournaments.

-Update your presentation
+Update (or throw out) your presentation

 Are you still using the same PowerPoint from 2005?
 You may not realize that a parent who came to last year’s open house will remember seeing those slides.
 A recycled presentation will reaffirm their belief that your school is not right for their child.